At Home in Hong Kong

 I was only nine years old.
 My father had just accepted a contract to work for three years in Singapore, and telling my best friend goodbye on the night before our departure was wrenching.
 It was a cold December night as we cried and hugged and exchanged promises that we’d keep in touch forever.
 Never mind that we fought like cats and competed fiercely since first grade.

 Later that night my family of six traveled 45 minutes north from our home in Orem, Utah to Salt Lake City.
-We stayed in a hotel and arose early for one of the first flights out of the airport headed for Los Angeles.
+We stayed in a hotel and rose early for one of the first flights out of the airport headed for Los Angeles.
 From there, it was a quick vacation in Hawaii, and then a stop in Hong Kong before finally arriving in Singapore.

 I only remember a few things from Hong Kong.
 One was the sights and smells of Stanley Market, one was buying imitation “Izod” shirts for only a couple bucks on the streets, and one was an experience I never expected and have never forgotten.
 It was an incident which helped me see that while I might have been brought up in a sort of bubble, I could still feel right at home in a place that couldn’t be stranger to me.